How to Crank a Car Without a Key

 Safety Tips to Keep in Mind

-• Work in a Well-Ventilated Area: Car batteries release gases that can be harmful.
-I always open my garage door when working on a car.
+• Work in a well-ventilated area: Car batteries release hydrogen gas that can ignite.
+Always open garage doors before working near the battery.

 When to Call a Professional